Sec42/freebsd-remote-crypto/README.md

 sh CRYPT
 ```

-It will ask you for your crypt passphrase (only once, so type carefully), late throw you into `vi` to edit a minimal `/etc/rc.conf` (set the hostname and IP) and should end with "All ok"
+It will ask you for your crypt passphrase (only once, so type carefully), later throw you into `vi` to edit a minimal `/etc/rc.conf` (set the hostname and IP) and after you quit the vi it should end with "All ok"

 After that, you can remove your installation media and reboot the machine.
 It will come up with a shell.
 Run "sh DWIM" and enter your passphrase to boot to the final system.